The Seaview is run by Michael Oliver with help from his brother Alan, a retired teacher and real ale enthusiast.

 Upstairs in the kitchen chef Tony prides himself on his range of traditional home cooking, using where-ever possible locally and ethically sourced ingredients.
 His thick-cut traditional chips are legendary in Falmouth and are available whenever potato quality allows.
 Friday is Fish & Chip night, when available.
 Sunday is carvery day, with three different meats and as many vegetables as you can manage served from 12pm until 3pm for only £8.95.
 During the winter months the carvery tends to be popular so booking is advisable.

-There are three luxury en suite rooms upstairs, with the dining/breakfast room (complete with binoculars) situated between them, and they all have spectacular harbour views.
+There are three en suite rooms upstairs, with the dining/breakfast room (complete with binoculars) situated between them, and they all have spectacular harbour views.
 The Inn is also served by a wifi system and free broadband.

 Car parking is available on the street outside and is free and unrestricted.